 Your bathroom should remain clean at all times.
 Also, you should make sure that the room is free of hot moist air.
 Warm moist air can lead to mold growth, which is not a good thing.
 In addition to that, you need to get rid of odors that can make your bathroom unpleasant to stay even for five minutes when taking a shower.

 You can easily do that by installing a bathroom exhaust fan.
 Bathroom vent fans come in different sizes and powers.
 Therefore, you have to be careful when buying one for your bathroom.
 To learn more about what size of bathroom exhaust fan you need, continue reading.

 What to Consider to Pick the Right Exhaust Fan Size for Your Bathroom?

 - Size of Your Bathroom

-The size of your bathroom determines the size of the bathroom vent fan you can install for best results.
+Your bathroom size determines the size of the bathroom vent fan you can install for the best results.
 If you have a large bathroom, you will need a large and powerful fan.
-On the other hand, if you have a small bathroom, you will need a small and less powerful exhaust fan for perfect conditions in the bathroom.
+On the other hand, if you have a small bathroom, you will need a small and less powerful exhaust fan for perfect bathroom conditions.